-The split of Zentralblatt became official with the cooperation agreement between the German Academy of Sciences and the Heidelberg Academy of Sciences in 1965.
+Together with other West Berlin editors, she set up an additional temporary editorial office within the Springer house at Heidelberger Platz.
+The split-up of editorial responsibilities for Zentralblatt became official with the cooperation agreement between the German Academy of Sciences and the Heidelberg Academy of Sciences in 1965.
 The academies agreed to continue Zentralblatt with the editing duties to be shared equally by both Berlin offices, with printing and distribution to be done by Springer.
 Walter Romberg was in charge of the Eastern editorial board, while Pannwitz continued as editor-in-chief of the Western office.
-She stepped down of this position in 1969, and Ulrich Güntzer became her successor.
+She stepped down from this position in 1969, and Ulrich Güntzer became her successor.

-This remarkable German-German cooperation lasted until 1977 and resulted in Zentralblatt regaining a leading position in mathematical reviewing, despite the complicated political constellation.
+This remarkable German-German cooperation lasted until 1977 and resulted in Zentralblatt renewing its international standing in mathematical reviewing, despite the complicated political constellation.

 Transformation into a reference database